 The last decade has seen a clear trend emerge towards self-service - especially in the younger generation.
 Information needs to be accessed immediately, and services must be performed in a matter of seconds or minutes, rather than hours or days.
 Attention spans have rightly decreased to match the pace in which we consume digital information, and everyone has to adapt.
 It isn’t feasible to rely solely on expensive human customer service anymore - at least not without breaking the bank.

-Enter the digital customer service rep, virtual assistant or chatbot.
+Enter the digital customer service rep, virtual agent or chatbot.
 Whatever you choose to call it, they all (at least the good ones) use artificial intelligence to automatically handle the thousands of basic questions and endless mundane tasks that companies face every single day.

 Besides the obvious financial benefits of automating customer service, here are a few reasons why companies should prioritize adding artificial intelligence to their customer interactions: